marcomariscal/personal-website/README.md

 You can find out everything you need to know on how to use TanStack Store in the [TanStack Store documentation](https://tanstack.com/store/latest).

-# Demo files
+## Demo Files

-Files prefixed with `demo` can be safely deleted.
-They are there to provide a starting point for you to play around with the features you've installed.
+Files in the `src/routes/demo/` directory can be safely deleted.
+They provide examples of TanStack Router features and can serve as a starting point for development.

-# Learn More
+## Learn More

 You can learn more about all of the offerings from TanStack in the [TanStack documentation](https://tanstack.com).